PlaceOS/docs/how-to/svg-map-creation.md

 ### Step 7 - Space Highlights

 Once rooms have been outlined check the architectural floor plan to see which spaces require signage e.g. rest rooms, stairs or cafe spots.
-These spaces can have a filled space highlight that compliments the background colour of the map.
+These spaces can have a filled space highlight that compliments the background color of the map.

 ![Space Highlights](./assets/svg-maps/svg-step7.png)